-Your brakes are squeaking, big deal or mild annoyance?
+Listening to your brakes squeaking, big deal or mild annoyance?
 Learn what brake noises say about the health of your vehicle.

 Brakes can squeak for many different reasons.
 Recognizing which are serious concerns is an important skill to develop.
 Here is a list of the common causes of brake noises and what to do about them:

 Cause: Your car has been sitting overnight and now your breaks are squeaking

 - What’s happening: This is not uncommon and typically caused by moisture from rain or dew that collects on the surface of rotors and creates a thin layer of rust to form on their surface.
 The brake pads scrape this rust as the rotors turn and it gets stuck and embedded on the leading edge of the brake pad, causing a squeak.
 The noise should go away after several brake applications.

 - How to prevent: This squeaking can be prevented by keeping your vehicle in a garage or climate-controlled environment.

 - What’s happening: Your vehicle is equipped with brake wear indicators.
 These little metal tabs made of hammered steel are designed to hit the rotor before the brake pad completely wears out, making a high-pitched squeal and alerting you that your brake pad is thin and needs to be replaced

 - How to treat: As soon as you hear the squealing, bring your vehicle in to your trusted mechanic.
 If you wait, it will soon become a metal on metal situation, which can create ineffective braking and damage the rotor’s surface.